voxpupuli/puppet-nodejs/README.md

   specified as an array.
 * The user parameter is provided should you wish to run npm install or npm rm as a specific user.
+* If you want to use a package.json supplied by a module to install dependencies (e.g. if you have a NodeJS server app), set the parameter use_package_json to true.
+  The package name is then only used for the resource name. source parameter is ignored.

 nodejs::npm parameters: